 Who attends the hearing and do I need to be there?

 Ms. Lowery Gallagher attends almost every in-person hearing with TARB.
 Your presence is not required, and due to COVID-19 restrictions, is not allowed.

 Do you guarantee a reduction?

 I can’t always guarantee a reduction in your Tax Liability, because sometimes the evidence points to your property being worth the amount proposed by TAD.

-The Gallagher Firm will use its best efforts, but expressly does not guarantee that a reduction will be achieved as a result of a protest.
+The Gallagher Firm will use its best efforts, but expressly does not guarantee that a reduction, or tax savings, will be achieved as a result of a protest.
 The only guarantee offered by the Firm is a reduction of proposed appraised value by at least 2.4% or the Firm will represent you at the following year’s administrative protest hearing, if warranted, at no cost the next year, subject to restrictions and limitations, as follows: